How to Make Her a DIY First Period Kit

-A first-period survival kit is a must-have for tweens and teens before they start.
+A first-period kit is a must-have for tweens and teens before they start.
 The sooner you have it ready the better.

 This post contains affiliate links.
 I will earn a commission at no additional charge to you if you make a purchase using my links.
 Click here to see my full disclosure policy.